okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/inline_hooks/token_hook/token_hook/index.md

 ## Objects in the Response that You Send

-For the Token Inline hook, the `commands` and `error` objects that you can return in the JSON payload of your response are defined as follows:
+For the Token Inline Hook, the `commands` and `error` objects that you can return in the JSON payload of your response are defined as follows:

 ### commands